Last Updated on June 27, 2022 by Laura Turner

-Understanding What Happens Is Important
+Understanding What Happens is Important

 Main Events of the Application Process

-|What to Do||When to Do It||More Detail|
+|What to Do||When to Do It||More Details|

-|Meet with your premed advisor to discuss your future||Freshman year (or when you decide on medicine)||The sooner the better|
+|Meet with your premed advisor to discuss your coursework, extracurricular activities, and etc.||Freshman year (or when you decide on medicine/premed track).||The sooner the better.|

-|Take required course work||Before the MCAT (freshman, sophomore, junior, and senior years if applicable).||You need to take general physics, general chemistry, organic chemistry, general biology, introductory psychology, introductory sociology, and first-semester biochemistry for the MCAT|
+|Take required coursework.||Before taking the MCAT (freshman, sophomore, junior, and senior years if applicable).||You need to take general physics, general chemistry, organic chemistry, general biology, introductory psychology, introductory sociology, and first-semester biochemistry for the MCAT.|

-|Complete extracurricular activities (shadowing, etc.)||Before June of your junior year, when you apply||You want to be able to list these on the application, so they have to be completed by then|
+|Complete all extracurricular activities (shadowing, etc.).||Before you apply.||You want to be able to list these on the application, so they should be completed or well in progress by then.|

-|Return secondary applications, and have your essays prepared in advance, if possible.||Promptly within no more than 7 days from the day you receive them||The earlier the better; try to return these within a couple of days, if possible|
+|Return secondary applications, and have your essays prepared in advance, if possible.||Promptly within no more than one week from the day that you receive them.||The earlier the better; try to return these within a couple of days, if possible.|

-|Acceptance||Most schools notify you within about 2 weeks, some within a few days, and some take several months after your interview to let you know if you have been accepted, rejected or wait-listed.|
+|Acceptance offers.||Many schools notify you within two weeks, some within a few days, and some take several months after your interview to let you know if you have been accepted, rejected, or wait-listed.|

-Apply early, early, EARLY!!!!
+Apply Early, Early, EARLY!!!!
 Did I say early?

-Make sure you start working on your AMCAS (MD) and/or AACOMAS (DO) applications right after the MCAT is out of the way if you didn’t have time for this before you took the MCAT.
+Make sure you start working on your AMCAS (MD)/AACOMAS (DO)/TMDSAS (Texas schools) primary applications as soon as possible, and immediately after taking the MCAT if you didn’t have time for this before you took the MCAT.
 It takes a few months to get the applications put together, so you should ideally start about two months before June 1 to fill out the applications or at least gather the required information and start working on your personal statement and essays as possible.
 For the secondary applications, you can find the old essay prompts online, such as on the SDN Forum pages for previous application cycles, and use those to prepare and plan your essays.
-The online application portals are made available sometime around May 1 each year, although they may not be able to be submitted until later in the month at the earliest.
-It is recommended to submit your completed applications (AMCAS and AACOMAS) within the first week after you receive your MCAT scores.
+The online application portals are made available generally around May 1 each year, although they may not be able to be submitted until later in the month at the earliest.
+It is recommended to submit your completed applications (AMCAS/AACOMAS/TMDSAS) within the first week after you receive your MCAT scores.
 It is critical to submit your applications as early as possible.

-Most medical schools extend offers within two to three weeks.
+Many medical schools extend offers within two to three weeks.
 However, the notification time varies greatly from school to school.
 Some take only a few days (literally) and others take up to six months.

 Why the Hurry?

 You should know the answer to this question by now.
-If not, reread this post again from the beginning!
+If not, re-read this post again from the beginning!
 Do yourself a favor and do things early.
 It’s the one factor of your application you have complete control over – and it really pays off!

 Early Decision Program (EDP)

 Don’t confuse the Early Decision Program (EDP) with applying early.
-This is a separate admissions program and not really part of the regular admissions process.
+This is a separate admissions program and not a part of the regular admissions process.
 Only AMCAS and TMDSAS offer this program, and not all medical schools participate, but for those who do, this is how it works:

 The Early Decision Program can be useful for very strong (exceptional) applicants or for candidates who have specifically been encouraged by the school to compete for early admissions.
 Generally, if you are a strong enough applicant for a spot through the Early Decision Program, you will also get a spot in the class through the regular process.

-EDP Drawbacks in Summary
+Early Decision Program Drawbacks in Summary

 Personally, I think the Early Decision Program only limits your choices and is not very useful.
 Especially if you apply early (not through the Early Decision Program), you can also get offers by the middle of October.
 Also, the timing issue is a huge disadvantage, putting you way behind in the admission process if you are rejected.
 I would therefore strongly discourage going through the EDP at any school.
 Therefore, applying early is critical and only increases the odds of getting an offer of acceptance from a medical school, and this article should help you to do so!
 Good luck with applying early.